Cream-Crusher/Lesson-3.-Parsing-an-online-library_2/README.md

 ### Pay attention

-Without '--end_page', the download will only be on the specified page
+Without' --end_page', loading will be performed on all pages

 example:
 ```